mik3caprio/food-fiddle/working_data/README.md

 ### How To Create A Working Data Project

+The first thing you should do is come up with a descriptive directory name for your working data project.
+Any name will do as long as it doesn't exist already in the working_data directory.

+Next create a README file in your new directory and include a brief description of what you're trying to accomplish in your working data project so that others will know what they can do to help you out.

+Copy all the source_data files you need into your working_data working data project directory, and you can then modify them however you see fit, including choosing appropriate final names for the files for when they become clean data files.

+Then have at it!

 __NOTE: Please try to standardize all file contents into UTF-8 wherever possible.
 This may mean having to open the file in several editors and